bpolaszek/currency/README.md

 This library is intended to be easy to use, and to cover most common needs.
 To achieve this, it uses `floats` as type hints (but you're free to store as integers and convert back).

 Keep in mind that working with floats can lead to inaccurate results when dealing with a big number of digits.
-[Read this](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency) for futther information.
+[Read this](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency) for further information.

 ## Install